-Overarching objective, as set out in the Cinderford Business Plan: To progress Cinderford as a regional model of sustainable new development and management, and reduce the town's "carbon footprint" 1) Environmental and Resource Susta • 1a) To Protect and Enhance the Physical and Built Environment To ensure sensitive integration of the development within the wider Cinderford area to maximise sustainability for the town and its surrounding area Sensitive integration of the development within the wider area will be ensured in the following ways: The location of the development has been chosen on the basis of a number of environmental constraints, in order to minimise the environmental impacts of the development on the surrounding area.
-The development will be designed to be in keeping and in scale with the Forest, restricting building density to a range of 20 to 40 dwellings per hectare across the site (AAP Policy 11).
-Building densities will be dependent on the location of the residential development, with lower densities closer to the natural assets of the lake and forest fringe.
-This is to protect the setting of the lake from over development and to create a green transition with larger gardens and higher biodiversity value.
+1) Environmental and Resource Sustainability

+1a) To Protect and Enhance the Physical and Built Environment

+To ensure sensitive integration of the development within the wider Cinderford area to maximise sustainability for the town and its surrounding area

+- Sensitive integration of the development within the wider area will be ensured in the following ways: - The location of the development has been chosen on the basis of a number of environmental constraints, in order to minimise the environmental impacts of the development on the surrounding area. - The development will be designed to be in keeping and in scale with the Forest, restricting building density to a range of 20 to 40 dwellings per hectare across the site (AAP Policy 11).
+Building densities will be dependent on the location of the residential development, with lower densities closer to the natural assets of the forest fringe.
 Key views including those of the lake will be protected in the development.
 Higher densities can be achieved along the main movement corridor and within the existing built context of Steam Mills.
-Buildings will mostly be restricted to a height of 2-3 storeys with only 2 storeys permitted at the lakeside setting and 4 storeys in Forest Vale North industrial area.
-The Preferred Option will encourage building design to respect traditional and local styles and materials.
-Residential buildings adjacent to the lake will be designed to create a 'soft' edge (AAP Policy 6), taking into account their impact on the lakeside setting.
-The new residential area will have the water courses and wetlands framing it on one side and the forest on the other, enabling easy access to these natural resources and integrating the development with its surrounding area.
-The proposed large car park situated on the flood plain will be planted with a dense grid of trees with parking between them (AAP Policies 10 and 19), creating a woodland/ plantation landuse character, which will help to screen the parking visually.
-The Landscape and Biodiversity Strategy (AAP Policy 10) will also assume a key r

-• The former Northern United sites forms the north-western edge of the AAP area and is a key site in need of regeneration.
-The character of the Northern United site (a former mine) will be retained in the Preferred Option as the land use will remain commercially focused with a mix of offices, industry and some live/work residential land use (AAP Policy 6).
+Buildings will mostly be restricted to a height of 2-3 storeys with only 2 storeys permitted at the lakeside setting and 4 storeys in Forest Vale North industrial area. - The Pre-Submission Draft AAP and Masterplan will encourage building design to respect traditional and local styles and materials.
+Buildings adjacent to the lake will be designed to create a 'soft' edge (AAP Policy 6), taking into account their impact on the lakeside setting. - The new residential area will have the forest framing it on one side, enabling easy access to this natural resources and integrating the development with its surrounding area. - The Landscape and Biodiversity Strategy (AAP Policy 10) will also assume a key role in ensuring sensitive integration of the new development within the existing physical environment. - The former Northern United sites forms the north-western edge of the AAP area and is a key site in need of regeneration.
+The character of the Northern United site (a former mine) will be retained in the Pre-Submission Draft AAP and Masterplan as the land use will remain commercially focused with a mix of offices, industry and some (AAP Policy 6).
 This is positive, however, since industrial activity often gives rise to negative environmental impacts, the nature of the industrial use of this area will need to be carefully managed, ensuring that the surrounding forest and biodiversity is not adversely affected by this.